 During your research

-To help you complete your studies within the specified timeframe, both your attendance and the progress youre making with your studies will be monitored.
+To help you complete your research degree on time, your attendance and your progress with your studies will be monitored.

-The transfer assessment is intended to identify whether you and your project have the potential for research at doctoral level and whether completing the thesis within the standard period of study is a reasonable expectation.
+The transfer assessment will identify whether you and your project have the potential for research at doctoral level and whether completing the thesis within the standard period of study is a reasonable expectation.

-If you are unable to study or believe your progress is being significantly disrupted then you must let your school know immediately.
+If you are unable to study or believe your progress is being significantly disrupted, then you must let your Graduate School know immediately.

 If you are not progressing or engaging as expected, it is essential that problems are identified, and support put in place as quickly as possible.

 Annual progress review – post transfer

 After your transfer, you will have an Annual progress review (‘APR’), which will take place each year on or before the anniversary of the start of your studies, until submission of your thesis.

 First formal progress review